Graphene Nanoribbons as a Majorana Platform

-where $\sigma$ and $\tau$ Pauli matrices operate in the spin and orbital spaces respectively, and $\lambda'$ is the spin-orbit coupling.
-The broken inversion symmetry is reflected in the fact that $E_{\sigma}(k) \neq E_{\sigma}(-k)$, while $E_{\sigma}(k) = E_{-\sigma}(-k)$ reflects the spin locking to the band, which also allows the formation of opposite spin Cooper pairs at zero pair momentum.
-Physically, this model is grounded on the tight-binding Hamiltonian of monolayer transition metal dichalcogenides of general formula $MX_2$, where $M$ is a transition metal and $X$ is a chalcogen atom~\cite{Liu2013}.
-In a top-down view, monolayer $MX_2$ forms a hexagonal lattice consisting of two inter-penetrating triangular sublattices, one originating from the chalcogen atoms and the other from the metal atoms.
+where $\hat{f}^{\dagger}_{i,\tau,\sigma}$ creates an electron at site $i$ with spin $\sigma$ in orbital $\tau$.
+The matrix element $t^{\tau\tau'}_{ij}$ contains the hopping amplitudes between orbital $\tau$ at site $i$ and orbital $\tau'$ at site $j$, $\lambda'$ is the spin-orbit coupling, $\mu'$ is the chemical potential, and $\Delta_{\tau}$ is a phenomenological on-site, intra-orbital pairing gap that leads to singlet $s$-wave superconductivity.
+Physically, this model is grounded on the tight-binding Hamiltonian of monolayer transition metal dichalcogenides $\text{MX}_2$, where M is a transition metal and X is a chalcogen atom~\cite{Liu2013}.
+In a top-down view, monolayer $\text{MX}_2$ forms a hexagonal lattice consisting of two inter-penetrating triangular sublattices, one originating from the chalcogen atoms and the other from the metal atoms.
 Spin-orbit coupling, which originates from the $d_{xy}$ and $d_{x^2-y^2}$ orbitals of the metal atom \cite{Liu2013}, is the feature of interest to our purposes.
 Therefore, we consider a restricted model by only retaining these two orbitals in the triangular sublattice of the metal atoms.
-We further assume that the nearest-neighbor distance in $MX_2$ and ZGNR is identical and the two systems are perfectly aligned, with the metal atoms underneath the $B$ sublattice of the ZGNR.
-Subsequently, the $MX_2$ and the ZGNR are only coupled via a vertical hopping process involving the $M$ site sof the former and the $B$ sublattice of the latter.
+We further assume that the nearest-neighbor distance in $\text{MX}_2$ and ZGNR is identical and the two systems are perfectly aligned, with the metal atoms underneath the B sublattice of the ZGNR.
+Subsequently, the $\text{MX}_2$ and the ZGNR are only coupled via a vertical hopping process involving the M sites of the former and the B sublattice of the latter.